cartesi/compute-tutorials/README.md

-# Descartes SDK Tutorials
+# Cartesi Compute SDK Tutorials

-This project contains tutorial DApps implemented with the Descartes SDK, as documented in https://cartesi.io/docs/
+This project contains tutorial DApps implemented with the Cartesi Compute SDK, as documented in https://cartesi.io/docs/

 ## Getting Started